 Link tracking is a valuable tool that can, on rare occasions, can trigger a spam filter's fraud alert.
 To track clicks in MailChimp, your links are replaced with tracking redirect links to count interactions with your subscribers.
 Because some evil spammers hide bad URLs behind safe-looking links, some spam filters see our redirects and assume they're bad.

-If you're sending to your opt-in customer list, this typically should not be a huge problem.
-Subscribers generally trust content from you, because they requested it.
-However, if you find these alerts to be a significant problem, here are a couple of things to help avoid those kind of alerts:
+If you're sending to subscribed contacts in your list, this typically isn't an issue.
+Subscribers generally trust content from you, because they opted in to receive it.
+However, if you find these alerts to be a significant problem, here are a couple of things to try:

 - Use descriptive text links.

 Some people install privacy or security software that scans email for deceptive or phishing links, which are links where the text doesn't match the URLs.
 It's best to avoid writing out your URLs in the text of your campaign, and use descriptive text instead.
 For example, use Visit MailChimp!, not www.mailchimp.com.